Michael Ian Black

-Michael Ian Black (born Michael Ian Schwartz; August 12, 1971) is an American comedian, actor, writer, and director.
+Michael Ian Black (né Schwartz; August 12, 1971) is an American comedian, actor, and writer.
 He has starred in several TV comedy series, including The State, Viva Variety, Stella, Wet Hot American Summer: First Day of Camp, Michael & Michael Have Issues, and Another Period.
-In the late 1990s to early 2000s, he was the puppeteer and voice actor for the Pets.com sock puppet dog.
-He also appeared on Celebrity Poker Showdown several times.
-He released his first children's book, Chicken Cheeks, in 2009, and has since released six more, in addition to four books for adults.
+In the late 1990s to early 2000s, he was the puppeteer and voice actor for the Pets.com sock puppet dog, and played a supporting character on the NBC drama series Ed.
+Since 2008 he has written a number of books, including several for children.

 Early life

 Black was born in Chicago, Illinois, to Jill and Robert Schwartz, a store owner and an executive, respectively.
 His family is Jewish.
 He grew up in Hillsborough Township, New Jersey, where he attended Hillsborough High School.
+He attended Stagedoor Manor summer camp for performing arts.

 His parents divorced when he was three years old; his mother, Jill, later came out as a lesbian.
 Black's father died at age 39 due to a head injury apparently suffered in an assault and allergic reaction during subsequent surgery.

 His birth name, Schwartz, is derived from the German word schwarz, which means black.
 He changed his name to Michael Ian Black to avoid confusion with the actor Mike Schwartz.

 Black briefly attended New York University, but dropped out to portray Raphael in the promotional campaign for the Teenage Mutant Ninja Turtles concert tour.